 When people think of Jaguar competition cars of the 1950s they usually think of C Types, D Types and XKs but the works team of large saloons was equally successful on the Monte Carlo Rally.
-Most of the team was made up of talented Irish amateurs and here we present some remisicences from Arthur Jolley, the last surviving Southern Irish team member.
+Most of the team was made up of talented Irish amateurs and here we present some remisicences from the late Arthur Jolley a leading Southern Irish team member.

 In the 1950s the rally involved over 300 competitors starting at various points around Europe and following ‘concentration’ routes of around 2,000 miles to bring them to Chambery in Southern France.
 An average speed of 50 kmh had to be maintained throughout with competitors risking delays caused by anything from snowstorms and fog to time consuming champagne receptions depending on their starting city.
 A police escort for each of the leading cars hastened their progress through London and Paris but advice from locals on potential short cuts could be a mixed blessing.
 The cars had to maintain the same average speeds over loose surface roads across the alps before raching Monaco.
 There the leading 100 cars took part in a handicap time trial around the grand prix course and further navigation and breaking tests over the Col de Turini and other mountain passes to decide the final results.